Connect With Us (+1) 646 827 3800

 I’m interested in Search Engine Optimization for several reasons.
 One, it’s through SEO that we attract people to this web site, and that makes for business.
 Two, our business happens to be Search Engine Optimization, so I can both attract more of that business and do SEO on our clients’ behalf just by … talking about SEO and doing it.

 Third—or maybe I should have listed this as first—playing with Search Engine Optimization and adjusting SEO techniques gives the unfulfilled mad scientist in me something to tinker with.
 BWAH HA HA HA!
-It’S ALIVE!
+IT’S ALIVE!

 I’d like to tell you there’s a single formula to Google’s Secret Sauce that will magically crack the SEO code.
 There’s not.
 Sometime, great SEO is just about tweaking until you find what works.
 But this doesn’t mean a good Search Engine Optimization formula is beyond your grasp; on the contrary, just as great bakers know there’s more than one way to crank out a good cookie there are different ways to create good SEO.